Joint estimation of multiple related biological networks: Results

-We augmented the above data-generating scheme to mimic interventional experiments.
-In this case, for each time course, a randomly chosen variable is marked as the target of an interventional treatment.
-Data are then generated according to the augmented likelihood described in Appendix C (fixed effects were taken to be zero).
-Furthermore, in order to investigate the impact of model misspecification, we also considered time series data generated from a computational model of protein signaling, based on nonlinear ODEs \citep{Xu}.
-In order to extend this model, which is for a single cell type, to simulate a heterogeneous population, we randomly selected three protein species per individual and deleted their outgoing edges in the data-generating network (see Supplement A).
+We assume exchangeable networks; it is therefore interesting to explore the performance of the proposed estimators when the assumption of exchangeability is \mbox{violated}.
+Specifically, we consider a ``worst case'' scenario where individual networks $G^1, \ldots, G^J$ are sampled from a mixture model with two distinct components.
+Moreover, we consider the extreme case where networks in distinct mixture components share only a few edges in common; it is expected that exchangeable estimators will exhibit poor performance in this scenario.
+Further, in order to investigate the impact of model misspecification at the level of the time-series model itself, we considered time-course data generated from a computational model of protein signaling, based on nonlinear ODEs [\citet{Xu}].
+In order to extend this model, which is for a single cell type, to simulate a heterogeneous population, we selected three protein species per individual (at random) and deleted their outgoing edges to obtain the data-generating networks $G^j$ (see Supplement A [\citet{suppA}]).